hunterloftis/pbr/README.md

 $ make lambo
 ```

 This is an unbiased forward path-tracer written in Go and inspired by Disney's [Hyperion video](https://www.disneyanimation.com/technology/innovations/hyperion).
-It traces rays from physically-based cameras
+It traces light rays from
-onto realistic materials specified by a small set of intuitive paramters.
-It includes a simple API for creating
+physically-based cameras to surfaces with realistic materials and simulates how the rays should bounce around the scene.
-scenes in code and a CLI for rendering photorealistic images from the command line.
+It has a simple API for creating scenes in code and a CLI for rendering photorealistic images from the command line.

 ### Features